xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part2-hybrid-acl.md

 </div>

 Once the ACL has been applied in ingress and with compression level 3 on the interface, the PMF block of the pipeline will perform two look-ups:
-- the first one in the external TCAM
+- the first one in the external TCAM for objects (compressed result of source address, destination address and source port)
-- the second one in the internal TCAM
+- the second one in the internal TCAM for the ACL with destination port and the compressed result of the first lookup

 ![image-center]({{site.baseurl}}/images/2step.png){: .align-center}